Niem81/Javascript-30-Days/README.md

 - offsetLeft: same as offsetTop it returns the left position relative to left side the offsetParent element.

 17. Sorting Band Names without articles
+- Using sort to change order of bands but using function to not consider words such as a, the, an.
+- Adding input element to add bands and UPDATE sorted Bands.
+- Missing corrections to show cleaner code (own solution).
+- Added functionality based on Day15 Ex to add band an keep list sorted.